 If these factors are not present in your situation, a will-based plan might be the better option for you.
-However, you should consult an attorney to discuss your situation to truly make the best decision.
+However, you should consult a Texas living trusts attorney to discuss your situation to truly make the best decision.

 At Dossey & Jones, PLLC, our goal is to provide exceptional service and optimum results.
 When you come to our firm, we will help you understand your situation and options so you can be confident in your decisions.